aegisx-platform/aegisx-boilerplate/docs/storage-service-migration.md

 1. Check the main documentation: `docs/storage-service.md`
 2. Review the API reference in the service files
 3. Examine the example usage in the controllers
-4. Consult the Healthcare compliance section for HIPAA requirements
+4. Review the security and encryption configuration options

 ## Next Steps